Xceptance/posters-demo-store/README.md

 mvn clean package
 ```

 If all went well, you will find several build artifacts in the `target` subdirectory, but the most important one is `posters-demo-store-<version>.jar`.
-This file contains the Posters code and also all required libraries (including a Web application server) in a single ready-to-run JAR file.
+This file contains the Posters code and all required libraries (including a Web application server) in a single, ready-to-run JAR file.

 ## Running Posters as a Console Application

-If you have successfully downloaded or built the Posters JAR file, you can now run Posters with default settings as follows:
+If you have successfully downloaded or built the Posters JAR file, you can now run Posters with the default settings as follows:

 ```
-java -jar posters-demo-store-<version>.jar          # download
+java -jar posters-demo-store-<version>.jar          # downloaded
 java -jar target/posters-demo-store-<version>.jar   # built yourself
 ```